 In addition, the PRC legal system is based in part on government policies and internal rules, some of which are not published on a timely basis, if at all, and which may have a retroactive effect.
 Hence, we may not be aware of violation of these policies and rules until after such violation has occurred.
 For example, PRC laws and regulations afford significant protection to state-owned assets.
 Transactions which may lead to losses of state-owned assets are subject to heightened scrutiny by the competent authorities, and the competent authorities have significant discretion in interpreting and implementing the relevant laws and regulations.
-In the event we or our affiliates are involved in transactions with state-owned enterprises or their affiliates, there might be risks that we might be found to have caused losses of state-owned assets, which may subject us to liabilities and could materially and adversely affect our business, financial condition and results of operation.
+In the event we or our affiliates are involved in transactions with state-owned enterprises or their affiliates, there might be risks that we might be found to have caused losses of state-owned assets, financial condition and results of operation.
 Further, the legal protections available to us and our investors under these laws, rules and regulations may be limited.
 For us specifically, the NMPA's recent reform of the drug-approval system may face implementation challenges.
 The timing and full impact of such reforms is uncertain and could prevent us from commercializing our product candidates in a timely manner.